ENAAXXXI/ENAAXXXI.github.io/index.md

 ## Format
 <div style="text-align: justify">
-Online meeting (Zoom) with virtual reality poster sessions and social events.
-Details will be provided closer to the meeting.
+Online meeting (Zoom) with Slack poster sessions.
+More details will be provided closer to the meeting.
 </div><br>

 ## Fee